 Our verdict: Apple iPhone SE (2020) review: Old is new, again!

-The iPhone SE is full of contradictions.
+This specific iPhone is full of contradictions.
 It is an iPhone, yet it is priced like a mid-range Android device.
-It is new, yet it looks like the iPhones from two or three years ago.
-It has mostly lesser specs (only one camera, just a 4.7-inch display, and less than Full HD screen resolution), but yet it has Apple’s latest processor, the A13 Bionic — and it’s this last feature that makes the new iPhone SE quite remarkable.
+It’s new, yet it looks like the iPhone 8 from years ago.
+The device has mostly lesser specs (only one camera, just a 4.7-inch display, and less than Full HD screen resolution), yet it has Apple’s latest processor, the A13 Bionic — and it’s this last feature that makes the new iPhone budget choice quite remarkable.

-At the other end of the scale, you have a device like the Samsung Galaxy S20 Ultra — the current performance king in the Android world.
+At the other end of the scale, you have a device like the Samsung Galaxy S20 Ultra — a performance king in the Android world when the iPhone SE was released.
 Here you won’t find any contradictions.
-It has the best of everything that Samsung could squeeze into it.
-A 120Hz, HDR10, QHD display, at least 12GB of RAM, a minimum of 128GB of internal storage, a plethora of camera lenses and sensors, 8K video recording, the top Qualcomm Snapdragon processor, support for 5G, and so much more.
+It has the best of everything Samsung could squeeze into it.
+A 120Hz, HDR10, QHD display, at least 12GB of RAM, a minimum of 128GB of internal storage, a plethora of camera lenses and sensors, 8K video recording, the top Qualcomm Snapdragon processor at the time, support for 5G, and so much more.

 No compromises, no contradictions, and, according to Apple’s CEO, no chance of beating a $399 iPhone.